 Stock standards are available from several commercial vendors.
 All vendors must supply a "Certificate of Analysis" with the standard.
 The certificate will be retained by the lab.
 Hold time for unopened stock standards is until the vendor's expiration date.
-Once opened, the hold time is reduced to six months (one month for gases) or the vendor's expiration date (whichever is shorter).
+Once opened, the hold time is reduced to six months (one month for gases and one year for internal/surrogate) or the vendor's expiration date (whichever is shorter).